rndmorris/Salis-Arcana/docs/enhancements.md

 Config Option: `taintedItemDecayChance`

 The probability each tick that tainted goo and taint tendrils will decay.
 Lower numbers are more probable, higher numbers are less probable.
 Set to -1 to disable decay entirely.

+## Crucible+Thaumatorium Heat Source Ore Dict
+Config Option: `heatSourceOreDict`

+If enabled, blocks with the ore dictionary tag `salisarcana:heatSource` will be treated as crucible heat sources.

+Mod devs: for added convenience, this string constant is available through Salis Arcan's API.

 ## Container Scanning